Total Loss Disputes with Insurance Companies

 Fourth – Each one of CCCs comparables were taken from dealer advertisements, hence, their “need” to make the condition adjustment from Private Party vehicle to Dealer vehicle.
 Our suggestion to the insured – request that Allstate ask CCC to re-do their valuation using only Private Party comparables, thereby eliminating the $941.00 conditioning charge.
 CCC responded that they did not have the capability to prepare such a report.
 The alternative for Allstate would be to hire a different company to prepare the total loss evaluation – one who would prepare it based on Private Party comparables.

-This article may cost us business as the hints we’ve provided may assist you toward going it alone.
-No matter….what is most important is that insurance companies need to learn how to play fair.
+Not all insurance companies play fair.
 This goes for diminished value claims and loss of use claims in addition to simple matters involving total losses.
-If your insurance company will be using CCC Information Services to prepare the valuation reports for your car after a total loss, you might want to consider requesting that they compare your car’s value to the values of other Private Party vehicles instead of Dealer vehicles, which your car certainly is not.
+If your insurance company will be using CCC Information Services to prepare the valuation reports for your car after a total loss, you might want to consider obtaining your own valuation appraisal.

 AUTOMOBILE AND TRUCK VALUATION AND DIMINISHED VALUE APPRAISERS IN ALL 50 STATES